-- State fails to negotiate in good faith or enter a compact - (Seminole v.
+- State fails to negotiate in good faith or enter a compact • (Seminole v.
 Florida) - U.S. District Court has jurisdiction - Tribe may commence an action 180 days after the tribe requested negotiations - The burden is on the state to prove it is acting in good faith - Court examines the State's conduct and demands

-- 25 CFR 293.1 et. seq. - Regulatory work around for Class III Gaming when a State asserts sovereign immunity.
+• 25 CFR 293.1 et. seq.

+Regulatory work around for Class III Gaming when a State asserts sovereign immunity.

-- 25 CFR 293.3 WHEN MAY AN INDIAN TRIBE ASK THE SECRETARY TO ISSUE CLASS III GAMING PROCEDURES? - An Indian tribe may ask the Secretary to issue Class III gaming procedures when the following steps have taken place: - (a) The Indian tribe submitted a written request to the State to enter into negotiations to establish a Tribal-State compact governing the conduct of Class III gaming activities; - (b) The State and the Indian tribe failed to negotiate a compact 180 days after the State received the Indian tribe's request; - (c) The Indian tribe initiated a cause of action in Federal district court against the State alleging that the State did not respond, or did not respond in good faith, to the request of the Indian tribe to negotiate such a compact; - (d) The State raised an Eleventh Amendment defense to the tribal action; and - (e) The Federal district court dismissed the action due to the State's sovereign immunity
+- 25 CFR 293.3 WHEN MAY AN INDIAN TRIBE ASK THE SECRETARY TO ISSUE CLASS III GAMING PROCEDURES? - An Indian tribe may ask the Secretary to issue Class III gaming procedures when the following steps have taken place: (a) The Indian tribe submitted a written request to the State to enter into neerblaid as to establish a - Procedures when the following steps have taken place: (a) The indian tribe submitted a written request to the State to enter into negotiations to establish a Tribal-State compact governing the conduct of Class II graming activities; (b) The State and the Indian tribe failed to negotiate a compact 180 days after the State received the Indian tribe's request; (c) The Indian tribe initiated a cause of action in Federal district court against the State aligning that the State did not respond or if don't respond in good Talkh, to the request of the Indian tribe not respond, or did not respond in good Talkh, to the request of the Indian tribe not estimate a cause of action in Federal district court against the State aligning that the State did not respond, or did not respond in good Talkh, to the request of the Indian tribe not estimate and an Eleventh Amendment defense to the tribal action; and (e) The Federal district court dismissed the action due to the State's sovereign immunity

-- Why important?
+• Why important?

-- Class II gaming is permitted if

-- Tribe adopts ordinance

-- State permits some form of gaming

-- No state compact is necessary

-- Class II is defined as bingo or lotto games
+- Class II gaming is permitted if - Tribe adopts ordinance - State permits some form of gaming • No state compact is necessary - Class II is defined as bingo or lotto games

-- Class II or Class III Device? - Class II allows for "electronic, computer or other technologic a - And this is a Class II device that plays a bingo game
+- Class II or Class III Device? - Class II allows for "electronic, computer or other technologic a • And this is a Class II device that plays a bingo game

-- DESCRIPTION OF QUICK SHOT BINGO - Quick Shot Bingo is played as follows: - Once a week, a person at Gold Eagle Hall draws five "B" numbers, five "I" numbers, five "N" numbers, five "G" numbers, and five "0" numbers from a bingo blower.
-The - numbers are then posted on bingo number boards located at several individually owned facilities located on the reservation.
-To play the game, a customer purchases a Quick Shot - Bingo card for \$.50 each.
-The customer compares the numbers on the card to the numbers that have been drawn, covering those numbers on the card that correspond to the - posted numbers.
+- DESCRIPTION OF QUICK SHOT BINGO Quick Shot Bingo is played as follows: Once a week, a person at Gold Eagle Hall draws five "B" numbers, five "I" numbers, five "O" numbers are then posted on bingo number boards located at several individually owned facilities located on the reservation.
+To play the game, a customer purchases a Quick Shot Bingo card for \$.50 each.
+The customer compares the numbers on the card to the numbers that have been drawn, covering those numbers on the card that correspond to the posted numbers.
 If the covered numbers form a previously designated arrangement of numbers, the customer receives a predetermined monetary prize.

-QUICK SHOT BINGO

-• CLASS II or CLASS III?
+- QUICK SHOT BINGO - CLASS II or CLASS III?